Arindam-langer/Authn-service/README.md

 I- s the interface defined in the same package as its only implementation? → If yes, the consumer should own it instead.
 - Does a consumer import a package ONLY for its interface type, never calling its constructor? → That's a coupling smell.
 The consumer should define its own interface.
 - Does the interface have methods the consumer doesn't use? → The interface is too wide.
-Break it down per-consumer.
+Break it down per-consumer. added rate limiting now what is left is